 Two Spring 2020 trips will be offered, each trip limited to 5 guests

 We will meet in Kii-Tanabe, Japan and walk together from Takijiri-oji to Nachisan

 Holy route passing through Buddhist Temples, Shinto Grand Shrines, Toriis, and Pagodas

 Total distance ~ 40 miles

 6 days, 5 nights (including one rest day in Hongu)

 Pilgrim credentials upon completion (Dual Pilgrim credentials if prior completion of Camino de Santiago)

 Kumano Kodo Cost: $2275.00

-Includes: 5 nights shared accommodations, 6 evening meals, 2 lunches, 4 breakfasts, monthly informational newsletters, and unlimited access to me for personalized questions and accountability on gear, training, travel planning, and any additional questions that may arise in trip planning.
+Includes: 5 nights shared accommodations, 6 evening meals, 2 lunches, 4 breakfasts, monthly coaching call, monthly informational newsletter, and unlimited access to me for personalized questions and accountability on gear, training, travel planning, and any additional questions that may arise in trip planning.